Chaos and ergodicity across the energy spectrum of interacting bosons

-Here we consider the Bose-Hubbard Hamiltonian (BHH) and combine state-of-the-art numerical simulations with analytical calculations to establish a so far missing integral picture of its chaotic phase, providing deeper insight into the concept of chaos and ergodicity in the quantum realm.
-We demonstrate that (i) the energy-resolved chaotic phase is signalled by a clear correlation between spectral features and eigenstate structural changes captured by generalized fractal dimensions (GFD) (cf.~Fig.~\ref{fig:en_dens_INT}), whose fluctuations exhibit qualitatively a basis-independent behavior, (ii) eigenvectors within the chaotic phase become ergodic in the thermodynamic limit in the configuration space Fock basis, where RMT provides a remarkable description of the eigenstates' typical (i.e., most probable) GFD, (iii) despite such agreement, BHH and RMT depart from each other in an unequivocal statistical sense with increasing size of Hilbert space.
+Here we consider the one-dimensional Bose-Hubbard Hamiltonian (BHH) and combine state-of-the-art numerical simulations with analytical calculations to establish a so far missing integral picture of its chaotic and non-ergodic phases, providing deeper insight into the concept of chaos and ergodicity in the quantum realm.
+We demonstrate that (i) the energy-resolved chaotic phase is signalled by a clear correlation between spectral features and eigenstate structural changes captured by generalized fractal dimensions (GFD) (cf.~Fig.~\ref{fig:en_dens_INT}), whose fluctuations seem to be qualitatively basis-independent, (ii) a non-ergodic phase persists in the thermodynamic limit, as a function of a scaled tunneling strength, (iii) eigenvectors within the chaotic phase become ergodic in the thermodynamic limit in the configuration space Fock basis, where RMT provides a remarkable description of the eigenstates' typical (i.e., most probable) GFD, (iv) despite such agreement, according to the GFD distributions BHH and RMT depart from each other in an unequivocal statistical sense with increasing size of Hilbert space.
 This implies that the fluctuations of the eigenstates' structure along the path to ergodicity (even if it be arbitrarily close to RMT at a coarse-grained level) contain statistically robust fingerprints of the specific underlying Hamiltonian.

 In terms of standard bosonic operators associated with $L$ Wannier spatial modes, the BHH \cite{Lewenstein2007,Cazalilla2011,Krutitsky2016} is the sum of a tunneling and a local interaction Hamiltonian with respective strengths $J$ and $U$,